 Final grades are reported at the completion of each grading term and are provided to each student.
+If mailed, they are sent to the student's home address.

-Courses that have been failed must be retaken.
+NOTE: Courses that have been failed must be retaken.
 Failed courses must be repeated and are calculated as an attempt in Satisfactory Academic Progress calculations.

 Grade Point Value Meaning Percentage Scale

 Α 4.0 Excellent 100-90

 В 3.0 Very Good 89-80

 С 2.0 Good 79-70

-D 1.0 Poor 69-60

-F or Fail 0.0 Failing 59-0
+F or Fail 0.0 Failing 69-0

-P or Pass Not Calculated Pass (for externship/internship or thesis classes only)
+P or Not Calculated Pass (for externship/internship or thesis classes only)

-IP Not Calculated In Progress (for externship/internship or thesis courses only)
+Pass

 L Not Calculated Leave of Absence (allowed in modular programs only)

-EL Not Calculated Experiential Learning Credit

 PE Not Calculated Pass by Proficiency Exam

 W Not Calculated Withdrawal

 WZ Not Calculated Withdrawal for those students called to immediate active military duty.

 This grade indicates that the course will not be calculated for purposes

 of determining rate of progress

 TR Not Calculated Transfer